-But as we’ve been able, investing in higher quality items that last longer has become a priority, especially for the adults who don’t grow and change quite as much as the kiddos do.
+But as we’ve been able, investing in higher quality items that last longer has become a priority, mostly for the adults who don’t grow and change quite as much as the kiddos do.

 For example, I’m slowly replacing my long sleeve winter shirts with Woolx shirts like THIS one, just one a year.
 I will likely need less of them because they can be worn several times before washing.

 Only caveat?
 Expensive doesn’t always mean high quality.
 The unfortunate reality of living in our modern world.

 Decluttering isn’t a one and done thing.
 It usually needs to be done seasonally.